anoma/namada/documentation/dev/src/explore/design/ledger.md

 # The ledger

 The ledger depends on [Tendermint node](https://github.com/tendermint/tendermint).
-Running the Anoma node will also initialize and run Tendermint node.
-Anoma communicates with Tendermint via the ABCI.
+Running the Namada node will also initialize and run Tendermint node.
+Namada communicates with Tendermint via the ABCI.

 ## Overview